Alpine-DAV/ascent/src/docs/sphinx/BuildingAscent.rst

 .. note::

-    When building VTK-m with VTK-h which must be configured with rendering on, among other options.
+    When building VTK-m for use with VTK-h, VTK-m must be configured with rendering on, among other options.
-    For a full list of options that need to be set, consult `/uberenv_libs/spack/var/spack/repos/builtin/packages/vtkm/package.py`.
+    See the VTK-h spack package for details.

 Getting Started
 ---------------